paolo-rossi/delphi-jose-jwt/README.md

 `TJWS.SkipKeyValidation`, and it cannot help when both the expected and the substituted algorithm are asymmetric.
 The algorithm allowlist is what you rely on.

+**Threading model.** Signing and verifying are safe to do from several threads at once: the algorithm registry is built during unit initialization and only read afterwards, the lazy OpenSSL entry-point loads are serialized, and consumers, producers and validators hold no shared state.
+What is *not* safe is reconfiguring the library while those threads run — installing a provider stack (`TJOSEProviders`/`TCryptoLibProviders`/`TTaurusTLSProviders`), registering your own algorithm, or flipping `TBase64.StrictURLDecoding`.
+Those are startup operations: do them once, before the workers start.
+Registration itself is serialized, so two stacks cannot end up interleaved, but readers are deliberately lock-free and a swap mid-flight can hand a worker half of each stack.

 **Token segments must be strict base64url.** RFC 7515 allows only the `A-Za-z0-9-_` alphabet, with no padding, no whitespace and no line breaks, and `TBase64` enforces that before any decoding happens — the underlying decoders are lenient in ways that differ between provider stacks and Delphi